Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Anthony Davis included, take on the Memphis Grizzlies at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, take the court versus the Memphis Grizzlies at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-If you'd like to place a wager on Davis' props, we break down his available ones, providing some stats and trends, below.
+In this piece we'll examine Davis' stats and trends, helping you with your prop bets.

 Anthony Davis Prop Bets vs. the Grizzlies